pnp-software/fwprofile/README.md

 * **Simple programming interface**: allowing fast manual definition of state machines or activity diagrams directly at the C code level, or development of a code generator for a UML modeling tool.

 # Web-Based Modeling Tool and Code Generator
-A web-based modeling tool is freely available to help design FW Profile state machines and procedures, and to automate the generation of the C-code which configures them.
-The tool can be accessed from [here](http://pnp-software.com/fwprofile/editor/), the most recent version is **4.63**.
+The FW Profile Editor is available as a web-based tool to help design FW Profile state machines and procedures and to automate the generation of the C-code which configures them.
+The tool can be accessed from [here](http://pnp-software.com/fwprofile/editor/).

-FW Profile Editor is also available on Chrome Web Store.
-As an app for Chrome allows you to work offline.
-Search for FW Profile at Chrome Web Store, or try this link: https://chrome.google.com/webstore/search/FW%20Profile
+The FW Profile Editor is also available for local installations at customer sites.
+Please contact the developers at this [e-mail address](mailto:pnp-software@pnp-software.com).

 # Examples
 A collection of examples is published by GitBook, get the online access [here](https://www.gitbook.com/book/cechticky/fw-profile-examples/details).